Fairchild Swearingen Metroliner: Design

 The Metroliner was an evolution of the Swearingen Merlin turboprop-powered business aircraft.
-Ed Swearingen, a Texas fixed-base operator (FBO), started the developments that led to the Metro through gradual modifications to the Beechcraft Twin Bonanza and Queen Air business aircraft, which he dubbed Excalibur.
+Ed Swearingen, a Texas fixed-base operator and aeronautical engineer, started the developments that led to the Metro through gradual modifications to the Beechcraft Twin Bonanza and Queen Air business aircraft, which he dubbed Excalibur.

 A new fuselage (but with a similar nose) and vertical fin were then developed, married to salvaged and rebuilt (wet) Queen Air wings and horizontal tails, and Twin Bonanza landing gear; this became the SA26 Merlin, more or less a pressurized Excalibur.
 Through successive models (the SA26-T Merlin IIA and SA26-AT Merlin IIB) the engines were changed to Pratt & Whitney Canada PT6, then Garrett TPE331 turboprops.
 These were marketed as business aircraft seating eight to ten passengers.

 An all-new aircraft was built and named the SA226-T Merlin III with a new nose, wings, landing gear, cruciform horizontal tail and inverted inlet Garrett engines.
 Ultimately a stretch of the Merlin III was designed, sized to seat 22 passengers and called the SA226-TC Metro.
-Because FAA regulations limited an airliner to no more than 19 seats if no flight attendant was to be carried, the aircraft was optimized for that number of passengers.
+Because FAA regulations limited an airliner to no more than 19 seats if no flight attendant was to be carried, the aircraft was optimized for that number of passengers, with 4 feet and 9 inches of headroom within the passenger cabin.
 The standard engines offered were two TPE331-3UW turboprops driving three-bladed propellers.
 A corporate version called the SA226-AT Merlin IVA was also marketed and initially sales of this version were roughly double that of the Metro.

 Development

 Prototype construction of the Metro began in 1968 and the first flight was on August 26, 1969.
 Swearingen Aircraft encountered financial difficulties at this stage, and late in 1971 Fairchild (which was marketing the Metro and building its wings and engine nacelles), bought 90% of Swearingen and the company was renamed Swearingen Aviation Corporation.
-It was at this point that the previously cash-strapped company was able to put the Metro into production.
+At this point, the previously cash-strapped company was able to put the Metro into production.

 In 1974, the original Metro models were replaced by the SA226-TC Metro II after about 20 Metros and about 30 Merlin IVAs had been built.
-Among the changes made were larger, squared-oval windows and optional provision for a small Rocket-Assisted Take Off (RATO) rocket in the tail cone, this being offered to improve takeoff performance out of "hot & high" airfields in the event of an engine failure.
+Among the changes made were larger, squared-oval windows and optionally, a small rocket-assisted take off engine in the tail cone, to improve takeoff performance out of "hot & high" airfields in the event of an engine failure.